oxalorg/clojure.quest/README.md

 employees, then please start a conversation with me (@oxalorg everywhere or mitesh@miteshshah.com)

+But creating content is hard ☠️.
+Be it blog posts or screencasts!
+Most videos I create take me anywhere between 10-100 hours for 15 minutes worth of content.

 Ideally I want to find a way to monetise this in a sustainable way, if you have ideas I would love to have a chat with you!
 Until I figure this out, all content WILL BE FREE.